skid06/weather-test/README.md

 -   sail artisan serve

 18. Open a browser window and type "http://localhost:3000" you should change the port to the value you set for APP_PORT i.e APP_PORT=5000 then acccess the site with http://localhost:5000

+## NOTE: If you keep having errors running sail up and gets the Port number is already in use, just make sure to change the values for APP_PORT, FORWARD_DB_PORT and VITE_PORT in the .env file